Regex with IgnoreCase option may match more characters than expected

 new Regex("^[A-Za-z\u212A]+$");

-If you are curious about how .NET knows which case mappings to use, you can read the code of the GenerateRegexCasingTable tool on GitHub.
+To learn how .NET determines which case mappings to use, see the code of the GenerateRegexCasingTable tool on GitHub.

 #Additional resources